 Seed Increase Program

-Each year Cotton Seed Distributors Ltd (CSD) undertakes a Seed Increase Program (SIP) to ensure the provision of high quality varieties for the Australian Cotton Industry.
-CSD utilises an internationally recognised seed certification scheme that limits the number of generations that can be produced from the seed provided to CSD by the Breeder.
-This scheme maintains the genetic purity of each variety as described by the breeder and ensures that cotton planting seed supplied by CSD is true to type for each individual variety.
+Each season, CSD undertakes a Seed Increase Program (SIP) to ensure the provision of high quality varieties for the Australian cotton industry.
+CSD utilises an internationally recognised seed certification scheme that limits the number of generations that can be produced from the seed provided to CSD by the breeder.
+This scheme maintains the genetic purity of each variety and ensures that the seed supplied by CSD is true to type for each individual variety.

-- New or fallow fields from the previous summer,
+- New or fallow fields from the previous season

-- Fully irrigated fields with sufficient water for the seed crop,
+- Fully irrigated fields with sufficient water to fully mature the seed crop

-- Fields are accessible by CSD Staff, and
+- Fields are accessible by CSD Seed Increase staff

-To recognise Growers for their efforts in producing quality seed crops, CSD provide management incentives.
-These incentives reflect a commercial return, relative to the costs and management required for growing seed crops.
-CSD pays co-operating growers an Area Premium on the area of established seed crop and a Seed Premium for the fuzzy seed produced from the seed crop.
+Participating growers are compensated to reflect a commercial return, relative to the costs and management required for growing seed crops.
+CSD pays co-operating growers an area premium on the area of established seed crop and a seed premium for the quality of the fuzzy seed produced from the seed crop.

-Further detailed information is provided during the application process.
+Further details are provided during the application process.